Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Sufficient Conditions for QMBS

 \subsection{Existence of a ``thermal" block satisfying Eq.~(\ref{eq:maxDlambda})}

-We now prove that if from $\ket{\psi_{\candt}}$ we recover a network of $\mO(L)$ recovered strictly local $A_{[j]}$'s, which we can assume w.l.o.g.\ to be projectors $P_{[j]}$'s, for some value of $r_{\max} \geq 1$ as specified at the beginning of this Appendix, then there exists a certain value of $r'_{\max} \geq r_{\max}$ such that Eq.~(\ref{eq:maxDlambda}) is satisfied for the (irreps of the) algebra $\tmA_{\SM} \defn \lgen \{\wh_{[j]}\} \rgen$, where $\wh_{[j]}$ are the strictly local reconstructed operators with range bounded by $r'_{\max}$.
-This question is closely related to the question answered in App.~\ref{app:SMexistence}, hence we have suggestively denoted the reconstructed algebra with the same notation $\tmA_{\SM}$.
-In particular, there we proved that if the common kernel of the projectors of range $r_{\max}$ is $\mT$, there exists a bond algebra generated by terms of range $r'_{\max} \geq r_{\max}$ that is irreducible in $\mT^{\perp}$, the orthogonal complement of $\mT$.
+We now proceed to the main proof of Lem.~\ref{lem:SMsufficient}.
+Note that we can assume $A_{[j]}$'s w.l.o.g.\ to be projectors $P_{[j]}$'s, for some value of $r_{\max} \geq 1$, since the recovery of $A_{[j]}$ implies the recovery of all its powers.
+We then wish to show that there exists a finite $r'_{\max} \geq r_{\max}$ such that Eq.~(\ref{eq:maxDlambda}) is satisfied for the (irreps of the) algebra $\tmA_{\SM} \defn \lgen \{\wh_{[j]}\} \rgen$, where $\wh_{[j]}$ are the strictly local reconstructed operators with range bounded by $r'_{\max}$.
+This is closely related to the result of Lem.~\ref{lem:smsuf} proven in App.~\ref{app:SMexistence}, hence we have suggestively denoted the reconstructed algebra with the same notation $\tmA_{\SM}$.
 There the operators $\{\wh_{[j]}\}$ that generate such an algebra are obtained by ``dressing" the projectors $P_{[j]}$ by longer range terms, e.g., $\wh_{[j]} = P_{[j]} \otimes O_{\text{nb}}(j)$, where $\text{nb}(j)$ denotes some finite neighborhood of $j$ not including the support of $P_{[j]}$.
 Since the projectors vanish on $\ket{\psi_{\candt}}$ by definition, so do the operators $\wh_{[j]}$ and they would be obtained by the reconstruction procedure applied with a range $r'_{\max}$.
 Hence the algebra of local operators reconstructed with this range $r'_{\max}$ necessarily satisfies